wp-plugins/adrotate/readme.txt

 === AdRotate ===
 Contributors: adegans
 Donate link: http://meandmymac.net/donate/?pk_campaign=adrotatefree-readme&pk_kwd=donatelink
-Tags: ads, banner, commercial, admin, advertise, adrotator, 2013, plugin, random, rotator, ad, advertising, advertisement, block, blocks, advertiser, publisher, adsense, geo, geolocation, geotarget, chitika, clickbank, broadstreet, banner manager,advert manager, campaign manager, export, import, freegeoip, geoplugin, maxmind, referrer, email, menu, statistics, stats, report, advert, adverts, best, great, 2014, geoselect, geobytes, schedules, schedule, monetize, header, widget, javascript, jquery, tracking, clicks, impressions, rotate, zone, zones, sidebar, footer, content, posts, pages
+Tags: ads, banner, commercial, admin, advertise, adrotator, plugin, random, rotator, ad, advertising, advertisement, block, blocks, advertiser, publisher, adsense, geo, geolocation, geotarget, chitika, clickbank, broadstreet, banner manager,advert manager, campaign manager, export, import, telize, maxmind, referrer, email, menu, statistics, stats, report, advert, adverts, popular, best, great, 2014, geoselect, geobytes, schedules, schedule, monetize, header, widget, javascript, jquery, tracking, clicks, impressions, rotate, zone, zones, sidebar, footer, content, posts, pages, 2015
 Requires at least: 3.8, PHP5.3
 Tested up to: 4.2.2
-Stable tag: 3.11.6
+Stable tag: 3.11.7

 Used on over a hundred thousand websites and by even more people!
 With over a million downloads AdRotate is the popular choice for monetizing your website with adverts while keeping things simple.
 Make money with advertising while you do other things.
 Make making money easy!

 == Description ==

 Thinking of making some money with your website?
 Try AdRotate.
-Using AdRotate you can easily place advertising banners pretty much anywhere on your site while managing almost everything from your dashboard.
+With AdRotate you can easily place advertising banners pretty much anywhere on your site while managing almost everything from your dashboard.
 No fussing with your themes code if you don't want to.
 Create your own adverts with basic HTML/Javascript code or use adverts from your favorite Ad Server such as DFP, AdSense, Chitika or other similar services.
 Manage your advertising campaigns with ease, right from your dashboard.
 Check up on performance and make use of the myriad of features AdRotate has to offer.
 AdRotate supports unlimited groups for banners allowing you to tie banners to different areas of the website.